-Saxenda is contraindicated during pregnancy because weight loss offers no potential benefit to a pregnant woman and may result in fetal harm.
-There are no adequate and well-controlled studies of Saxenda in pregnant women.
-Saxenda should not be used during pregnancy.
-If a patient wishes to become pregnant, or pregnancy occurs, treatment with Saxenda should be discontinued.
+SAXENDA[®] is contraindicated during pregnancy because weight loss offers no potential benefit to a pregnant woman and may result in fetal harm [see Clinical Considerations].
+There are no available data with liraglutide in pregnant women to inform a drug associated risk for major birth defects and miscarriage.
+SAXENDA[®] should not be used during pregnancy.
+If a patient wishes to become pregnant, or pregnancy occurs, treatment with SAXENDA[®] should be discontinued.